talha-ah/portfolio/src/components/Portfolio/data/CV.md

 - Leadership: Stepped up to manage team lead responsibilities during the urgent absence of the team lead, effectively coordinating tasks and ensuring project continuity, earning recognition from project and engineering managers for professionalism and leadership.
 - Collaboration: Worked with various teams to understand their component usage needs, updating and optimizing components to support diverse requirements, resulting in increased efficiency and satisfaction across teams.
-- Efficiency: Spearheaded contract plan design implementation, resulting in a 20% increase in giffgaff service offerings and more than a million in revenue.
+- Efficiency: Spearheaded contract plan design implementation, resulting in a 20% increase in giffgaff service offerings.
-- Innovation: Developed and published over 10 React components to the internal design library, standardizing UI elements across teams and ensuring consistency in design implementation.
+- Innovation: Developed and published over 10 React components to the internal design library.
-- Mentorship: Created on boarding documentation for new employees that was used to onboard 5 employees.
+- Mentorship: Created on boarding documentation for new employees that was used to onboard 5 new employees.
 Provided mentorship and guidance to junior engineers, resulting in a 30% increase in team productivity.

 ### Full Stack Developer

 _Jul 2020 - May 2021 | Falcon IT Consulting_

 - Mentorship: Mentored a team of 5 engineers, providing career advice and pinpointing areas for growth.
-- Collaboration: Led comprehensive analysis and documentation of client requirements, resulting in a 20% reduction in project iteration cycles.
+- Collaboration: Led comprehensive analysis of clientrequirements, resulting in a 20% reduction in projectiterations.
-- Achievement: Oversaw a $3 million project from analysis to completion, earning the 'Award of Excellence for Outstanding Accomplishments'.
+- Achievement: Oversaw a $3 millionproject from analysis to completion, earning the &apos;Award of Excellence for Outstanding Accomplishments&apos;.

 ### Full Stack Developer